-20.4.7 RESTART CONDITION
+21.4.7 RESTART CONDITION

 A Restart is valid any time that a Stop would be valid.
 A master can issue a Restart if it wishes to hold the bus after terminating the current transfer.
 A Restart has the same effect on the slave that a Start would, resetting all slave logic and preparing it to clock in an address.
 The master may want to address the same or another slave.
+Figure 21-13 shows the wave form for a Restart condition.